Contact Us (541) 708-5439

 Batting Construction

-Our batting is constructed by a carding mill that combs the raw wool into thin sheets with all of the fibers aligned in one direction.
+Our batting is constructed by The Woolgatherer Carding Mill that combs the raw wool into thin sheets with all of the fibers aligned in one direction.
 These sheets of wool present the ideal combination of resilience and loft necessary for us to create our wool-filled products.

 Wool Compression